phueb/SimEx/README.md

 ### About

-This repository houses the source code for a Python app built with `streamlit`.
+This repository contains the source code for a Python app built with `streamlit`.

 The app enables users to interactively visualize the distributional similarity of words in AO-CHILDES, a corpus of American-English transcribed speech.